 The significance of a CVV number on a debit card is mentioned below-

-- Debit card CVV number confirms that the person processing the online transaction has the debit card
+- The presence of the CVV number verifies that the person processing the online transaction has possession of the physical debit card.

 What is the Difference between a Debit Card CVV Number and a Debit Card PIN?

 It’s important to note that the “CVV” number and the “PIN” on a debit card are not the same thing and should not be confused.
 The table below highlights the differences between these two terms: